DjangoGirls/tutorial/en/html/README.md

 ![Figure 11.3](images/step4.png)

 Notice how the browser has understood that "Ola's blog" is the title of your page?
-It has interpreted `<title>Ola's blog</title>` and placed the text in the title bar of your browser (it will also be used for bookmarks and so on).
+It has interpreted `<title>Ola's blog</title>` and placed the text in the title bar of your browser.
+(It will also be used for bookmarks and so on.)

 Probably you have also noticed that each opening tag is matched by a _closing tag_, with a `/`, and that elements are _nested_ (i.e. you can't close a particular tag until all the ones that were inside it have been closed too).